baaihealth/opi/README.md

     Removes the N-terminal methionine from nascent proteins.
 The N-terminal methionine is often cleaved when the second residue in the primary sequence is small and uncharged (Met-Ala-, Cys, Gly, Pro, Ser, Thr, or Val).
 Requires deformylation of the N(alpha)-formylated initiator methionine before it can be hydrolyzed.
 Target:
     Removes the N-terminal methionine from nascent proteins.
 The N-terminal methionine is often cleaved when the second residue in the primary sequence is small and uncharged (Met-Ala-, Cys, Gly, Pro, Ser, Thr, or Val).
 Requires deformylation of the N(alpha)-formylated initiator methionine before it can be hydrolyzed (By similarity).
 May play a role in colon tumorigenesis.
+GPT-4's result (version: 2023-06-01-preview):
+    This protein sequence appears to be from a large and complex protein that may play different roles depending on the type of cell in which it is expressed.
+A few notable features can be identified:\n\n1.
+A variety of highly conserved motifs such as GSHRIFSSPL which could suggest a particular functional role. \n\n2.
+Several occurrences of the amino acids Histidine (H) and Arginine (R) which are known to be involved in binding to DNA or RNA.\n\n3.
+Amino acid pattern suggest presence of potential enzymatic activity e.g. Serine (S), Aspartate(D) and Glycine(G). \n\n4.
+A potential signal peptide at the N-terminal of the protein (MAAPSGVHLL) which might suggest that this protein could be secreted or localized to a specific cellular compartment. \n\n5.
+There are numerous occurrences of the residues Cysteine (C), which could form disulfide bonds, important for the protein's 3-dimensional structure.\n\nOverall, the exact function of this protein is still not entirely clear based on the sequence alone.
+However, the sequence points to roles in possibly enzymatic activity, reparative action, signal transduction, protein synthesis, protein folding and stabilization.
+The protein may also be involved in binding to DNA or RNA.
+Further experimental analysis and annotation are required to confirm these predictions and to gain a more complete understanding of this protein's role in the cell.
 ```

 </details>